Nathan Earle speaks out after his surprise England call-up

 There was an early sign of his exceptional athleticism when, at 17, he played for Saracens against a star-studded Asian Barbarians side in Hong Kong, and marked it by scoring a scintillating try in which he skinned the All Black full-back, Mils Muliaina.

 Earle puts a different slant on it.
 “I’d say he was so hungover in that game, and I was fresh as a daisy – I in-outed him, and then put the afterburners on.
-I lost my head a bit, because I was in awe of the guys we were up against, with All Blacks like Muliaina, Jerry Collins and Rico Gear, as well as Seilala Mapusua, Alesana and Henry Tuilagi, Nick Easter and Martyn Williams.”
+I lost my head a bit, because I was in awe of the guys we were up against, with like Muliaina, Jerry Collins and Rico Gear, as well as Seilala Mapusua, Alesana and Henry Tuilagi, Nick Easter and Martyn Williams.”

 It was not the last time Earle benefited from contact with New Zealand rugby, because last season he was given a new lease of rugby life thanks to a six-month stint in Christchurch which ended in him being part of the 2016 Canterbury side that lifted the Ranfurly Shield.